SerhanK989/PredictingHateSpeech/readme.md

 Data contains two files, which are both the same data except one is a csv and one is pickled.
 The data is a list of tweets each labelled with which of 3 classes it belongs too.
 The 0 class represents hate speech, the 1 class represents offensive text, and the 2 class represents non-offensive non hate speech tweets.

-The data was pulled from another paper by Davidson et al.
+The data was pulled from another paper by Davidson et al. Here is a link to that repo: https://github.com/t-davidson/hate-speech-and-offensive-language

-@inproceedings{hateoffensive,
-  title = {Automated Hate Speech Detection and the Problem of Offensive Language}, author = {Davidson, Thomas and Warmsley, Dana and Macy, Michael and Weber, Ingmar}, booktitle = {Proceedings of the 11th International AAAI Conference on Web and Social Media}, series = {ICWSM '17}, year = {2017}, location = {Montreal, Canada}, pages = {512-515}
-  }

 ### Images